Ticketedmoon/skybreak-unix-environment/vim/my_vim_cmd_sheet.md

 `r{A}` - replace character under cursor with A.
 `R` - enter insert mode.

-`dw` - delete word up to next symbol.
+`dw` - delete word up to next word.
-`dW` - delete word up to next word.
+`dW` - delete word up to next word block.
+`de` - delete word up to end of word.
+`dE` - delete word up to end of word block.
 `dt{A}` - delete next characeters to {A}, where A is a character.
 `dT{A}` - delete previous characters to {A}, where A is a character.